Moving to Portugal. Easy or hard? Packing, supplies, and residency

 • Louisiana and Mexican specialty hot sauces or spices

 • Graham crackers for Smores!
-Truly American
+Truly American, bring that when you visit the U.S.

 • Sour cream and onion Lays chips